mbrodt/sapper-portfolio/src/routes/blog/posts/static-vs-client-server-rendering.md

 CSR is very common in web applications where users can log in, since SEO isn't a big factor in those types of apps.
 CSR guarantees a quick initial response, and the possibility to show a loading spinner while the JavaScript is generating the page in the browser.
 This leads to a great user experience on each route navigation, since all the work happens directly in the browser.
 It also means less strain on the server, as more work is delegated to the client.

-The major disadvantages of CSR is SEO, since Google won't be able to crawl the website as effectively as with with SSR or SSG approaches.
+One disavantage of CSR is SEO, since Google won't be able to crawl the website as effectively as with with SSR or SSG approaches.
+Although, some theorize that Google will now execute the requested JavaScript before crawling, so this might not be as a big of an issue anymore (though I haven't seen 100% concrete proof of this yet).
 CSR can also lead to "layout jank", where the layout jumps around as more and more JS and images are loaded in the browser.
 You also won't be able to access your database directly, since all the code is run on the client.
 Databases are only accessible through server-side code, so you'll need some form of API layer to talk to the DB (or use public API's that others have made available for you)

 ## Which to use